 2003–2008.
 Bachelor of Software Engineering, University of Waterloo.

 2014–present.
 Scala/Clojure developer at Sortable.
 Ad tech integrations with all the major vendors.
 Big data ingestion, storage and query frameworks built on Hive, Spark and Presto.

 2011–2014.
 Scala developer at Snapsort Inc. Consumer recommendation engine website.
 Web crawling at scale.
 Running infrastructure on AWS.
 Data modelling.

 2008–2010.
 C#/C++ developer at Microsoft Corp.
 Contributed authentication frameworks to the Windows Identity Framework in .NET and Active Directory Federation Services 2.0.

 2003-2004 (internships).
 Java developer at Arius Software Corp.

-Manu.
-I created a library, command-line tools and web server for manipulating and serving timeseries data.
-It’s called Manu.
+Manu: A Java library, command-line tools and web server for manipulating and serving timeseries data.